SamG101-Developer/SPP-Primer-2/Writerside/topics/5-2-Arrays.md

 ## Arrays

-S++ has a `Arr[T]` type, which represents an array as a first class object.
+S++ has a `Arr[T]` type, which represents an array as a first-class object.
 It is a fixed-size collection of elements of the same type.
 Unlike C++ and Rust's primitive array types, S++'s arrays don't have any different treatment or syntax.
 This maintains the strict orthogonality and readability of the language.